 If no additional requirements are to apply, insert the words “There are no additional site and development requirements that apply to this Scheme.”.)

-(2) To the extent that a requirement referred to in subclause (1) is inconsistent with a requirement in the R-Codes, an activity centre plan, a local development plan or a State or local planning policy the requirement referred to in subclause (1) prevails.
+(2) To the extent that a requirement referred to in subclause (1) is inconsistent with a requirement in the R-Codes, a precinct structure plan, a local development plan or a State or local planning policy the requirement referred to in subclause (1) prevails.

+[Clause 32 amended: SL 2020/252 r.
+38.]

-33. Additional site and development requirements for areas covered by structure plan, activity centre plan or local development plan
+33. Additional site and development requirements for areas covered by structure plan or local development plan

-The Table sets out requirements relating to development that are included in structure plans, activity centre plans and local development plans that apply in the Scheme area.
+The Table sets out requirements relating to development that are included in precinct structure plans, structure plans approved before 19 October 2015 and local development plans that apply in the Scheme area.

 Table

-Additional requirements that apply to land covered by structure plan, activity centre plan or local development plan
+Additional requirements that apply to land covered by structure plan or local development plan